svaarala/duktape/doc/error-objects.rst

 When an instance of ``Error`` is created:

-* Duktape first adds traceback or file/line information (depending on activated features) to the error object.
+* Duktape first adds traceback or file/line information (depending on active config options) to the error object.

-* Then, if ``Duktape.errCreate`` is set, it is called to augment the error further (or replace it completely).
+* Then, if ``Duktape.errCreate`` is set, it is called to augment the error further or replace it completely.
 The callback is called an **error handler** inside the implementation.
 The user can set an error handler if desired, by default it is not set.